Macedonian Football Supercup

 The Macedonian Football Supercup was an annual one-match football competition.
 The two participating clubs were the Macedonian First Football League champion and the Macedonian Football Cup winner.

-The inaugural edition of the trophy was in 2011 which was won by Shkëndija.
+The inaugural edition of the trophy was in 1996 which was won by Sloga Jugomagnat, but the edition is still not officially recognized by Football Federation of Macedonia.
+The first official edition of the trophy was in 2011 which was won by Shkëndija.
 The competition was played for only two more years, in 2013 and 2015, both times he won Vardar.